-IP TAKE: This foundation is focused on funding efforts towards systemic changes, and works with already-established (mostly policy) partners in the fight for a democratic society.
-If your mission is nonpartisan research and field work, or advancing conservation on the ground, you’ll have better luck elsewhere.
+IP TAKE: This foundation focuses on funding efforts towards systemic change, and works with already-established (mostly policy) partners in the fight for a democratic society.